BarraDev/oci-config-sync-tools/README.md

 # Terraform tfvars Loader

-CLI tools to manage Terraform variables using Bitwarden or 1Password as a secrets store.
+CLI tools to manage Terraform variables using Bitwarden, 1Password, or LastPass as a secrets store.

 ## Features

 - **Smart Variable Detection**: Automatically parses `_variables.tf` to find required variables
-- **Vault Integration**: Supports both Bitwarden and 1Password
+- **Vault Integration**: Supports Bitwarden, 1Password, and LastPass
 - **Minimal tfvars**: Generates only the variables your project needs
 - **Bidirectional Sync**: Export from tfvars to vault, import from vault to tfvars